 Legal Aspects

-Taxation System and Accounting
+Taxation system and accounting

 Ukrainian Software Developer Portrait

-According to the most recent analysis conducted by DOU, Ukraine’s largest software developer community, the majority of local software developers are typically in their early thirties, with over half of them being middle and senior-level specialists.
+- Age: According to the most recent analysis conducted by DOU, Ukraine’s largest software developer community, the majority of local software developers are typically in their early thirties, with over half of them being middle and senior-level specialists.

-Ukraine is one of the countries with the highest literacy rates and a high ratio of university graduates.
-In addition to strong tech programs in higher institutions, there are also many nonformal courses, trainings, and lectures from leading companies or special schools.
-Thus, approximately 86% of software engineers hold Bachelor’s and Master’s degrees in STEM and continue enhancing their skills and qualifications even after completing their studies.
+- Tech education & skills: Approximately 96% of software engineers hold Bachelor’s and Master’s degrees in STEM and continue enhancing their skills and qualifications even after completing their studies.
 The most popular programming languages and technologies among Ukrainian engineers are JavaScript, Java, Phyton, C#, TypeScript, PHP, Kotlin, and others.

 Ukrainian Developer Salaries